Eczema and Bullying

 Here are just some of the impacts of bullying/teasing in children:

-Reduces quality of life and more frequent depression
+- Reduces the quality of life and more frequent depression

 Granted, not every child with eczema is bullied.
 However, if you at all suspect that your son or daughter is being treated poorly at school by their peers, there are steps you can take: